displague/operator/README.md

 volumeBindingMode: WaitForFirstConsumer
 ```

-To specify the storage class, include the `--storageClassName` option to
+To specify the storage class, include the `--storage-class` option to
 `kubectl minio tenant create`.